PLM for Manufacturing

 Assign and view project queues for a team or individual.

 Reconcile the mBOM directly against the new eBOM and reconfigure to meet manufacturing requirements.

-- Generate side-by-side comparison of the new eBOM and the current mBOM.
+Generate a side-by-side comparison of the new eBOM and the current mBOM.

 Quickly identify process routing and work instruction changes driven by mBOM updates.

-- Set effectivity dates and applicable models and options to control implementation of ECOs.
+Set effectivity dates and applicable models and options to control the implementation of ECOs.

 Different product models and options require different assembly processes.
 Some processes, or tasks, may be performed on multiple models and/or options, while other tasks may be unique to just one or two models and/or options.

 In Assembly Planner, this means one process routing instead of hundreds.